 Meet Our Staff

-Tim has been with the Colorado Shakespeare Festival as a performer since 2007 and joined the staff as the associate producing director in 2011.
-During his tenure at CSF he has started the CSF School of Theatre and CSF’s nationally recognized Shakespeare anti-bullying school tour.
+Tim has been with the Colorado Shakespeare Festival as a performer since 2007 and joined the staff as the associate producing director in 2011 and became Producing Artistic Director in 2013.
+During his tenure at CSF he has helped found the CSF School of Theatre and CSF’s nationally recognized Shakespeare anti-bullying school tour, he began the original practices series of Shakespeare’s plays and led CSF through several successful capital and endowment campaigns.
 As an actor he has appeared in 10 productions at CSF and numerous theaters across California.
-A resident artist with The Foothill Theatre Company, Tim created more than 20 roles onstage, while writing, composing and producing works with artists from all over the world.
-For three years he was the general manager of The Sacramento Ballet and produced its first international tour to China.
-He has held lecturer positions in classical acting, voice and musical theater at the University of California at Davis, where he created the UC Davis Summer Musical Theatre Intensive, and at the University of Colorado Boulder.
-He was a faculty member of the Berkeley Repertory School of Theatre (Calif.) for two years.
+CSF directing credits include I Hate Hamlet, Wittenberg, and several touring productions.
+He has held lecturer positions in classical acting, voice and musical theater at the University of California at Davis, University of Colorado Boulder, and the Berkeley Repertory School of Theatre (CA).
 He holds degrees in music and arts management from California State University, Sacramento, and an MFA in Theater from the University of California at Davis and was a Fellow with the League of American Orchestras.

 Joan McLean Braun is currently the Executive Director of CU Presents at the University of Colorado Boulder, having served the College of Music in several positions since 1993.
 Under her leadership, CU Presents has become recognized as the organization offering the best in performing arts on the University of Colorado Boulder campus, including the Artist Series, Colorado Shakespeare Festival, College of Music, Holiday Festival, CU Opera, Takacs Quartet Chamber and Encore Series, and Theatre & Dance.
 Joan has established a record of excellence in all aspects of the presenting field, including artist selection, contract negotiation, concert production, public relations, marketing, advertising, box office operations, fund raising, and outreach.
 Because of her extensive expertise, students from across the campus have benefitted from her mentorship and arts administration courses.
 Joan received a Bachelor of Music in flute performance with highest honors (’81) and a Masters of Business Administration (’93) with an emphasis in Organization Management from the University of Colorado Boulder.